benbrown1234/flowbuilderLI/replit.md

 # LinkedIn Audience Visualizer

 ## Overview
 This project is a React-based visualization tool for LinkedIn advertising account structures, designed to offer comprehensive insights into campaign hierarchies, targeting strategies, and remarketing flows.
-It supports both demo data and real LinkedIn Marketing API data via OAuth 2.0.
-Key features include an AI-powered chatbot for campaign insights, an extensive account auditing system, and a visual campaign planning canvas.
+It uses LinkedIn Marketing API data via OAuth 2.0 (requires login).
+Key features include an AI-powered chatbot for campaign insights, a CTR performance audit system with ad previews, and a visual campaign planning canvas.
 The tool aims to streamline the analysis and optimization of LinkedIn ad campaigns, providing a clear overview of complex account structures and aiding in strategic decision-making.

 ## User Preferences
 N/A